Sunday, September 23, 2018

 (press bio)

 Alan K. Stout is a rock music journalist based out of Northeastern Pennsylvania who has written extensively for the Wilkes-Barre Times Leader and The Weekender, a popular arts and entertainment newspaper in Northeastern Pennsylvania.
 He was voted Northeastern Pennsylvania's "Favorite Newspaper Columnist" in 1997, 1998, 2001, 2003, 2004, 2008 and 2009.
 In 1998, he was awarded a "Keystone Press Award for Excellence in Journalism" for his music coverage.
 In 2011, he was presented with the "Best Special Event/Achievement Award" by the United Way of The Wyoming Valley for his charitable work with the annual "Concert For A Cause."
 In 2014, he was presented with the "Lifetime Achievement Award" by the Steamtown Music Awards, which are a part of the Electric City Music Conference.
+The award was presented in recognition for his lifetime of work in music journalism, radio, and producing live events.

 Music journalist and radio host Alan K. Stout

 Stout began covering music for The Times Leader in 1992 and his weekly column, "Music On The Menu," appeared in The Times Leader from 1994-2005.
 In 2000, he was named music editor at The Times Leader.
 In 2005, "Music On The Menu" moved to The Weekender, where he served as editor until 2007 and where the column appeared until 2011.
-His concert reviews are still published by The Times Leader, The Weekender and the Bold Gold Media Group.
+His concert reviews are still sometimes published by The Times Leader, The Weekender and the Bold Gold Media Group.

 Stout is also known for his concert coverage and reviews.
 He frequently reviewed shows at the Mohegan Sun Arena in Wilkes-Barre, The F.M.
 Kirby Center in Wilkes-Barre and the Montage Mountain Amphitheater in Scranton.
 He also sometimes covers major concert tours that visit Philadelphia and has reviewed shows by The Rolling Stones, Paul McCartney, U2, Bruce Springsteen, Madonna, Plant/Page, Sting, Eric Clapton, The Who, Dave Matthews Band, KISS and Billy Joel.
 In addition to appearing in the Wilkes-Barre newspapers, Stout's reviews have also appeared on the national entertainment newspaper wires, in papers from coast-to-coast, and - if favorable - on the websites of the artists he covers.